Kotlin/kotlinx.coroutines/docs/topics/coroutines-basics.md

 This example demonstrates simple multithreading with coroutines on a shared thread pool.

 > Try running the example multiple times.
-> You may notice that the output order and thread names may change each time you run the program.
-> This is because the OS decides when threads run and tasks complete.
+> You may notice that the output order and thread names may change each time you run the program, because the OS decides when threads run.
 >
 {style="tip"}